fybrik/fybrik/docs/FybrikNetworkTopologiesAndRequirements.md

 In all these connections, the Fybrik entry point is a server, and user applications are clients.
 Connections `1b` and `1c` require external access to the Kubernetes pods, a public entry point or other mechanisms.
-We will start on isolation of the `1a` connections.
+We will start with isolation of the `1a` connections.
 Isolation and protection of other connections types will be investigated later.

-In the connections `3`, `4`, and `5` Fybrik modules are clients that connects to services or data sources.
+In the connections `3`, `4`, and `5` Fybrik modules are clients that connect to services or data sources.
 From the networking isolation point of view, the main difference between the connections is who defines them.
 - connection `3` is defined by Fybrik and used for helper functionality, e.g. connect to the Vault service
 - connection `4` is used by a specific module and is part of the module definition.